-Activity: This coastal excursion is an exhilarating round trip of 50 to 80 kilometres in search of orcas, minke whales, grey whales, porpoises, harbour seals and other marine wildlife.
+Optional Add On Activity: This coastal excursion is an exhilarating round trip of 50 to 80 kilometres in search of orcas, minke whales, grey whales, porpoises, harbour seals and other marine wildlife.
 You will ride aboard a regular covered boat with commentary by a certified Marine biologist and naturalist.

 Day 19 Victoria to Vancouver - End Of Tour 70 KM(land only)

 Traverse the charming Saanich Peninsula before enjoying a mini-cruise on B.C.
 Ferries back to Vancouver through the Strait of Georgia.
 Check in at Vancouver International Airport for your departure flight home.Want to alter anything?

 Please call one of our travel experts on 0207 616 9184 to tell us your requirements

 Please note prices and availability are subject to change